helmalih/HananeELMALIH/README.md

 #helmalih

 My Personal Repository

 ### Hi there 👋, i'm Hanane !!!

 👩‍💻 **About Me:**

-Hi, i'm Hanane EL MALIH, a Software Engineer and Test Automation, im from
+Hi, i'm Hanane EL MALIH, a Software Engineer and Test Automation, im from Tanger, Morocco.

 💡  I like to explore new technologies and develop software solutions.